matkoniecz/bicycle_map_of_Krakow_in_Maperitive/readme.txt

 To improve speed of processing unneded data may be discarded (reducing 140MB file to 21MB).
 It is also possible to skip this step, but Maperitive will need be around six times slower.

-Osmfilter executable is part of a repository, and both downloading and filtering is done by download.rb script.
+Osmfilter executable is a part of the repository, and both downloading and filtering is done by download.rb script.

 Now file is ready for processing with Maperitive.
 Open this program, disable default backround (click on star in right bottom panel titled "Map sources") use File|Open map sources and import prepared file (smaller.osm).
 Than switch to ruleset that is main part of this repository, using following command: http://maperitive.net/docs/Commands/UseRuleset.html (this repository may reside in rules folder resulting in use-ruleset location=rules/biking.mrules as-alias=biking command)